 - 1. The program monitors a student's progress from novice to entry level competence for each skill by keeping a master copy of all psychomotor evaluation instruments and maintaining a record of student performance in the form of graded skill sheets and clinical unit evaluation forms.
 These forms show progression of the students toward terminal competency.
 A unit preceptor that directly observed the student's performance verifies/rates the following on each Student Clinical Activity Performance Record: dates and times of reporting on and off duty; psychomotor competency for each assessment/skill performed; and professional behaviors (affective objectives). - 2.
 The program uses a computer based tracking system (FISDAP) that incorporates the program-defined minimum numbers of encounters/competencies required for each of the defined exposure groups and patient ages (pediatric subgroups include newborn, infant, toddler, preschooler, school-ager, and adolescent), pathologies, complaints, and interventions.
 The tracking system clearly identifies those students not meeting the program minimum numbers. - 3.
 Student evaluations of clinical units and preceptors - 4.
 The program will evaluate at least annually that the established minimums are adequate to achieve competency.
-Terminal competency is validated by the EMS Medical Director's signature.
+All proposed changes will be brought to the Program Advisory Committee and Medical Director for approval.
+Terminal competency is validated by the Program Medical Director's signature.